What is an Escrow Deposit in a Real Estate Transaction?

 Can the Escrow Holder Release Money to Either Party?

-Not without proper authorization.
-The escrow holder needs a fully executed release and cancellation that spells out who receives the funds and how much.
-If one side refuses to sign, the money remains in escrow until the next steps outlined in the contract are followed.
+Typically, both buyer and seller must sign a release and cancellation agreement that specifies who receives the escrow funds and in what amount.
+If one party refuses to sign, the money may remain in escrow until the next contractual steps are followed.

 Final Thoughts

 Understanding escrow deposits helps both buyers and sellers move through the contract period with confidence.
-Know the amount, timing, and conditions in your agreement, keep track of contingency dates, and communicate quickly if anything changes.
-Clear expectations and timely paperwork protect your deposit and keep the transaction on track.
+Knowing the amount, timing, and conditions outlined in the agreement helps prevent misunderstandings and keeps the transaction moving toward closing.

 Please consider spreading the word and sharing; What is an Escrow Deposit in a Real Estate Transaction?